thomasmikava/spaced-repetition/docs/multiple-choice-requirements.md

   - **Checkbox**: vertical list of checkboxes with labels
   - **Dropdown** (non-inline): dropdown on its own line
   - **Dropdown** (inline): dropdown rendered inline with surrounding text
+- **Real-time validation feedback** (Live Feedback mode only): When user selects an option, visual feedback is provided:
+  - **Red border/highlight**: Current selection is incorrect
+  - **Green border/highlight**: Current selection is correct
+  - **Default styling**: No selection made, not in Live Feedback mode, or in Assessment mode
-- Previously incorrect selections display with red border/highlight
+- Previously incorrect selections (after submission) display with red border/highlight
 - When user changes a previously incorrect selection, red styling is immediately removed

 ### Review Mode (Post-Submission)